 Hope to do another tour in a few years, I’ll recommend your company to everybody I tell my holiday stories to.

-as promised, a short summary of my trip: fantastic!
+As promised, a short summary of my trip: fantastic!

 Thank you so much for the organisation, I had fabulous four weeks and I enjoyed every single day with no exception, I even cannot tell what was best.